kokorolee/react_native_demo_account_kit/readme.md

 - `expo start` and press `a` to connect to android device
 - in other terminal, the same folder:
   - 2 ways to build:
-	1. run: `./gradlew installDevKernelDebuggit`
-	2. open android studio, open the android folder, click build and run, select device.
+	1. open android studio, open the android folder, click build and run, select device.

 ## Run on iOS:
 - `cd ios`